 Sometimes unexpected things can happen that have an impact on your studies, and the Exceptional Circumstances (EC) process is available to let the university know that you are having problems.
 You can get an automatic extension of 7 calendar days or request a further assessment opportunity.

-Extension requests will still be automatically granted without you needing to give a reason or evidence.
-However, the length of the extension has changed slightly from 5 working days to 7 calendar days.
-If your module is worth 60 credits you can get an extension of 14 calendar days.
+Extension requests will be automatically granted without you needing to give a reason or evidence.
+Extensions are for 7 calendar days, or if your module is worth 60 credits you can get an extension of 14 calendar days.

 Please note that you can't ask for another extension or for a longer extension.
 If the extension wasn't long enough or you've already had the maximum number of extensions for the semester, you can still submit an EC claim asking for a further assessment opportunity.

 **When requesting an extension you must make sure you give the correct submission date - if you put the wrong date you will be given the wrong extension deadline and risk submitting the work late.
 The School will always go by what should have been the correct extension deadline; not what you were given after putting in the wrong date.**

 Further assessment opportunities

 If you're asking for another assessment opportunity you will need to explain what's happened and have valid ECs.

 ECs are defined as circumstances outside of your control, which negatively affect your academic performance or prevent you from completing your assessment.
 In most cases these circumstances should be unforeseen or unexpected, but the University understands there are some exceptions.